google/gsocguides/pages/mentor/28-additional_resources.md

 Additionally, these resources are quite helpful:

-**Program IRC Channel**: Several knowledgeable folks (mentors, org admins, former students, current students) hang out in #gsoc on Freenode and would be happy to give you a pointer in the right direction.
+**Program IRC Channel**: Several knowledgeable folks (mentors, org admins, former students, current students) hang out in #gsoc on Libera.Chat and would be happy to give you a pointer in the right direction.

 **Blog Posts**: You can find material related to GSoC on the Google Open Source Blog at <http://google-opensource.blogspot.com>.
 Your project may have a blog or newsletter where GSoC information was published in the past, as well.